HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 SPM12’s Coregistration function to register the PET data to a T1-weighted MRI.
 We’ll first view the problem in FSL to demonstrate why we need to register the images and then perform the Coregistration to align the PET data to the T1-w MRI.

 6. View images in FSL
    1. Open the `sub001_t1mri.nii` and in FSL.
 Use the down arrow next to the Overlay list to move the T1 to the bottom of the list.
 Select the T1 and set the window min and max to 0 and 1,400, respectively.
-   1. Select the smoothed 50-70 min SUM pib image in the viewer and adjust the min and max window level to 0 and 30,000 respectively.
+   1. Select the smoothed 50-70 min SUM PIB image in the viewer and adjust the min and max window level to 0 and 30,000 respectively.
 Select the `Hot [Brain colours]` colormap for the PET image.
 Reduce the Opacity slider down until you can see both the MRI in the background and the PET image in the foreground.